Michael Appleton DipPsych, BACP Accred, DipCBT, BABCP Accred

 Qualifications and training

-Training organisations include the Beeleaf Institute for Contemporary Psychotherapy (UKCP-affiliated), Royal Holloway, University of London (CBT), the UK College for Cognitive and Behavioural Therapies, Applied Metapsychology International (AMI), MNLP (ABNLP) and The Mediation Agency.
-I have attended training with the New York Center for Jungian Studies, training with Rufus May and MIND in Hearing Voices, with VOYPIC in working with young people, NHS DBT training (dialectical behaviour therapy) for emotional dysregulation and personality disorder and have attended various training courses in trauma and PTSD.
+Training organisations include the Beeleaf Institute for Contemporary Psychotherapy (UKCP-affiliated), Royal Holloway, University of London (CBT), the UK College for Cognitive and Behavioural Therapies, Applied Metapsychology International (AMI), Neurolinguistic training (ABNLP) and conflict resolution (The Mediation Alliance).
+I have attended training with the New York Center for Jungian Studies, Hearing Voices with Rufus May, VOYPIC for working with young people and NHS DBT training (dialectical behaviour therapy) for personality disorder and complex trauma.
+I have attended as well as presented training in trauma/PTSD/C-PTSD.

 - Dip CBT (Merit)